evilgeniuslabs/evilgeniuslabs.github.io/_posts/2022-04-28-fibonacci64-goggles.md

 ### Details

-Fibonacci64 x 50mm is a tiny, beautiful 50mm circular disc with 64 RGB LEDs surface mounted in a Fibonacci distribution.
+Fibonacci64 Goggle is a beautiful 50mm circular disc with 64 RGB LEDs surface mounted in a Fibonacci distribution.
 Swirling and pulsing like a miniature galaxy, it's mesmerizing to watch.

 It consists of 64 WS2812C-2020 RGB LEDs, arranged into a circular <a href="https://en.wikipedia.org/wiki/Fermat%27s_spiral">Fermat's spiral</a> pattern.

 <a class="btn btn-success" href="https://www.tindie.com/products/23597">Buy on Tindie</a>

-It's perfectly-sized to fit in costume goggles, like the amazing Adafruit Kaleidoscope Eyes (NeoPixel LED Ring Goggles): https://learn.adafruit.com/kaleidoscope-eyes-neopixel-led-goggles-trinket-gemma
+The 50mm diameter is perfect for mounting in the lenses of costume goggles!
+The goggles are **NOT INCLUDED**, but available from Adafruit here: [https://learn.adafruit.com/kaleidoscope-eyes-neopixel-led-goggles-trinket-gemma](https://learn.adafruit.com/kaleidoscope-eyes-neopixel-led-goggles-trinket-gemma)

 It has solder pads on the back that match the pinout of the [QT Py by Adafruit](https://www.adafruit.com/?q=qt+py), or [XIAO by Seeed](https://www.seeedstudio.com/catalogsearch/result/?q=xiao).
 It can be used by any microcontroller via the 5V, GND, and Data In pins.
 It also has a Data Out pad, for connecting more LEDs on the same data pin.